 Each spray head holds up to four high-atomization nozzles.
 Angles are optimized for wide distribution across core surface area.

 Results from 350hp 1.8T with front mount intercooler and two spray heads.
 Test involved multiple heat cycles at 30 - 65mph average road speeds.

-Each PeaceKeeper kit comes complete with a pump, one or more spray heads, nozzles, port plugs, mounting hardware, flexible hose, bulkhead fitting, and basic wiring.
+Each PeaceKeeper kit comes complete with a pump, check valve, spray nozzles, flexible hose, tank tap fitting, and basic wiring.
 Switching it is up to you.
 We suggest a Boost Trigga, if you anticipate periodic heavy boost with brief cooling intervals.
-For continuous use under pressure (e.g. aggresive backroad driving), opt for (or add) our HOTSWITCH.
 For the ultimate in automated precision, combine with the incredible Cortex EBC!

 With the Cortex EBC controlling the PeaceKeeper, USRT uses the following control scheme:

 Trigger IC spray when...